MobileNativeFoundation/rules_xcodeproj/docs/faq.md

 Copying the profile to `~/Library/MobileDevice/Provisioning Profiles` will resolve the error.

-## Why I do not see any Simulators after generating project using rules_xcodeproj?
+## Why I do not see any simulators after generating project using rules_xcodeproj?

 This can happen if you have opened Xcode using `rosetta`, the solution is to get native arm simulator support for your app and disable rosetta.